henrysteinitz/Reset/README.md

 Removes the selected nodes from the DOM.

 #### #append
+Appends dom elements to the end of the selected elements' innerHTML.

 ### Reversible DOM Operations
 Passing a final argument of "false" to any of the following methods will prevent the the operation from being saved to memory for reversion.

 #### #addClass(className, [track])